brmson/dataset-sts/README.md

 terms and shouldn't be including something, we'll take that down right away!**

 Pull request that include simple baselines for *f_b* models are also welcome.
-(Simple == they fit in roughly one file and are batch-runnable.
+(Simple == they fit in a couple of screenfuls of code and are batch-runnable.
 Python is preferred, but not mandatory.)

 Package Overview